haoruo-zhang/Software-Engineering-for-Data-Science/README.md

 This app processes training videos of powerlifters (MP4 format) and provides a visual analysis of the barbell's movement path and the athlete's body structure.
 Using OpenCV for video processing and pose estimation libraries, the app tracks both the barbell and key body joints during lifts (squat, bench press, deadlift).
 ![pose_tracking_example.gif](https://mediapipe.dev/images/mobile/pose_tracking_example.gif) |
 :----------------------------------------------------------------------: |
-*Fig 1.
-Example of MediaPipe Pose for pose tracking.*                    |
+*Example of MediaPipe Pose for pose tracking of movement.*                    |

 ## Features
 - **Barbell Path Tracking**: Detects and visualizes the barbell’s movement throughout the lift.